 Research Interests

-My research interests are in the knowledge representation of language.
-For coming generations of information and knowledge systems, a closer understanding of the communication process between author and reader will be necessary: my aim is to improve information access by designing systems based on an informed but practical analysis of usage, context, situation, and domain and in formulating and implementing a flexible and scalable representation for what is essential for realistic volumes of linguistic data.
+My research interests are in knowledge representation of language, a subfield which has moved from the periphery of artificial intelligence into center stage.
+For coming generations of intelligent information and knowledge systems, a closer understanding of the communication process between author and reader will be necessary: my aim is to improve information access by designing systems based on an informed but practical analysis of usage, context, situation, and domain and in formulating and implementing a flexible and scalable representation for what is essential for realistic volumes of linguistic data.

 Most of what I have written can be found in various repositories on the net, e.g. from ORCID.